Nothing much. After all, its the new year - almost.

 So at the scheduled time, the gun went off and we were off.
 The race was on.
 Sikuku and I decided to pace each other.
 Hundreds of runners surged forward.
 I was passing about 30runners per minute for the first 8 minutes.

 I cleared the first Km in about 4:40 and the second in 4:38 and Sikuku was complaining about his chest not opening up.
 I assured him it would and was starting to accelerate when a pain started playing around my right calf area.
+I have ran through many pains in my running so I wasnt too worried about it but it quickly got worse even as I was getting quietly satisfied at passing Wainaina, a guy who beat me in last year's Ndakaini Marathon.
+Was this a phantom pain?

 It got worse.
 Several unseen pins were painfully searing my calf muscles.
 I tried to ignore it.
 It got worse and unrelenting.
 I had to stop.
 I tried massaging and punching my calves to no avail and I had to stop running.
 I decided to walk for some few minutes to cool down or whatever.
 It persisted.
 After walking for 7 minutes, I knew I would return a DNF for the first time.
 Fuckity fuckity fuck!
 I muttered as I limped on.
 The ambulance guys sprayed some stupid liquid on my calf.
 I was so mad.